 What to look for when buying underwear:

 Is it organic?
-There are many problems associated with cotton production, from the use of child labour to the widespread use of toxic pesticides.
+There are many problems associated with cotton production, from the use of forced and child labour to the widespread use of toxic pesticides.
 Look for 100% organic cotton.

 Is it Fairtrade?
 Many high street retailers rely on overworked and underpaid garment workers to continue to churn out fast fashion.
 Buy Fairtrade clothing to ensure you are supporting the livelihood of the person who made your clothes.